Vesicovaginal fistula: History

 Before the 19th century, women who suffered from VVF were judged harshly and rejected by society.
 Throughout the 19th century, treatment for VVF was limited because the practice of gynecology was perceived as taboo.
 Doctors were almost entirely male at this time and looking at a nude female, even for medical purposes, was seen as divergent from 19th-century values.

 One of the most famous gynecological surgeons of this time was Dr. J. Marion Sims, who developed a successful technique for treating VVF in the mid-1800s, for which he is hailed as a pioneer of gynecology.
+But Sims was not the first American to perform successful VVF surgery, being preceded by John Peter Mettauer of Virginia in 1838 and George Hayward of Boston in 1839.